astrolabsoftware/fink-client/README.md

     print("topic: {}, alert:\n {}".format(topic, alert))
 ```

 To learn more about the schema of received alerts and how to work with them, refer to the [jupyter notebook](notebooks/working_with_alerts.ipynb).
+(WIP)